May 23: This interview segment I filmed with

 Jan 19: At the United Nations Vienna to meet the young researchers of the study I reviewed: ‘Electoral reform in Haiti: Ensuring increased women’s participation.’
 SDG implementation.
 Congratulations to RAUN for a great conference!

-Oct 18: The Austrian Broadcasting Corporation (ORF) did a television segment on my recent initiative to impact the narrative on refugee topics in Austria.
-This ‘Hohes Haus’ segment aired – and was terrific!
+Oct 18: The Austrian Broadcasting Corporation (ORF) segment that we shot last month on refugee topics in Austria aired.
 Many thanks to ORF and to the Austrian Parliamentary team supporting this program.

 Oct 18: Did some organizational development consulting focused on learning architecture in Sicily this month; great project.
 Also took a few days to see the incredible sites in Taormina and Catania.
 Mt.
 Etna awaits…